tanxuanzhao/Facial-Recognition-A-Deep-Learning-Approach/README.md

 * Powerpoint showcases my groups different codes and attempts to Reseach Ways to improve existing Facial Recognition models
-* The project involves other code as well from other group members however it is not be uploaded in this repository as it is their work.
+* The project involves other code as well from other group members however it is not uploaded in this repository as it is their work.